tinjothomas/imagefxcms/content/_index.md

 signfx_desc: "Whether it’s back-lit signs, monument or ID signs, digital display signage or graphics of all sizes, the overall look and feel of your signage play a role in how customers experience your environment.
 SignFX does not overlook a single detail."

 vehiclefx_subhead: "Take Your Brand on the Road"
 vehiclefx_desc: "ImageFX has a full service suite to brand your vehicle from marketing, design, production and install.
-We will help you get your message displayed in an eective and professional way."
+We will help you get your message displayed in an effective and professional way."

 displayfx_subhead: "You Imagine It and We Create It"
 displayfx_desc: "Sometimes you want something that is unique or to capture a specic audience.
 Let us help you bring your idea or space to life."